3 Chapter 3 – The Classical Orbital Elements (COEs)

 If the satellite is travelling from perigee to apogee, the angle between the [latex]\vec{R}[/latex] and [latex]\vec{V}[/latex] vectors is between 0° and 90° and [latex]\phi[/latex] is positive, hence sin [latex]\phi[/latex] is also positive.
 If the satellite is travelling from apogee to perigee, the angle between the [latex]\vec{R}[/latex] and [latex]\vec{V}[/latex] vectors is between 90° and 180° and [latex]\phi[/latex] is negative, hence sin [latex]\phi[/latex] is also negative.
 Thus the sign of the dot product, [latex]\vec{R} \cdot \vec{V}[/latex] provides a convenient way of determining which half plane the satellite is in.

-The half plane check for true anomaly thus becomes:
+The half plane check for true anomaly thus becomes in equation (30):

 If [latex]\large \vec{R} \cdot \vec{V}[/latex] < 0 then 180 < [latex]\large \nu[/latex] < 360 degrees.